 Trading Partner Portal: Peru

-Total trade in 2016 between Peru and the United States was nearly $14.2 billion.
-The United States exported $8 billion worth of goods to Peru.
+Total trade in 2022 between Peru and the United States was nearly $22.35 billion.
+The United States exported $13.7 billion worth of goods to Peru, with petroleum and coal products being the top export at a value of $6 billion.
 Since 2009, US exports to Peru have nearly doubled.
 U.S. Department of Commerce

 Peru is the third largest country in South America and is approximately three times the size of California.
-It is the fifth most populous country in Latin America (after Brazil, Mexico, Colombia, and Argentina), and has a GDP of $202.6 billion (The World Bank).
+It is the fifth most populous country in Latin America (after Brazil, Mexico, Colombia, and Argentina) with 33.7 million residents, and has a GDP of $223 billion (The World Bank).
 The President of Peru is popularly elected for a five-year term.
 A constitutional amendment passed in 2000 which prevents reelection.
 The legislative branch consists of a unicameral Congress of 120 members.